×

 • Refrigerate for up to one week in an airtight container.
 Allow an hour for the cupcakes to come to room temperature before serving.

-• Allow your cupcakes to cool completely before freezing them, without putting any icing on them.
-Wrap tightly in plastic wrap and then in tin foil, then freeze for them for about five days.
+• Allow your cupcakes to cool completely before freezing without putting any icing on them.
+Wrap them tightly in plastic wrap and then in tin foil, then freeze them for about five days.

 soft and fluffy cupcakes